nluo/bonusly-command-line/README.md

 }
 ```

-Now you could start sending (or flooding :p) someone some bonus points!
+Now you could start sending (or flooding :p) someone some bonusly points!

 Example: